nishantjoshi-007/ApplyAI/README.md

 3. Paste your complete resume content
 4. Customize the cover letter template (or use the provided default)
 5. Choose your preferred tone(s) for the cover letters (up to 3)
+6. **Fill Personal Details**: Complete your personal information for autofill (or use "Import from Resume" for AI assistance)
-6. Click "Save Settings" and test the configuration
+7. Click "Save Settings" and test the configuration

 ## How to Use

+### For Cover Letter Generation:

 1. **Navigate to a Job Posting**: Go to any job posting on LinkedIn, Indeed, Glassdoor, or other job sites
 2. **Click ApplyAI**: Click the ApplyAI extension icon in your Chrome toolbar
 3. **Generate Cover Letter**: Click "Generate Cover Letter" button
 4. **Review and Download**: Review the generated cover letter and download it as TXT, PDF, or DOCX

+### For Application Form Autofill:

+1. **Configure Personal Details**: Go to extension settings and fill in your personal information
+2. **Navigate to Application Form**: Go to any job application form
+3. **Click ApplyAI**: Click the ApplyAI extension icon in your Chrome toolbar
+4. **Autofill Form**: Click "Autofill Application Form" button
+5. **Review and Submit**: Review the filled information and submit your application

 ## Supported Job Sites